asyapluggedin/ascii-tarot/README.md

 ## Collaborators

-Benjamin Bascom wrote the extraction script that ripped the text elements from the .psd's I made in 2016.
+@MOCSABNIMAJNEB wrote the extraction script that ripped the text elements from the .psd's I made in 2016.

-Mischa Snook helped me decide which technologies to use for the project, and paired with me during the programming process.
+@dwimmertxt helped me decide which technologies to use for the project, and paired with me during the programming process.

 ## Physical Deck